 A curiosity-initiating and short subject line persuades the prospect to open and read through the email.
 Also, remember to stick to the optimum length of 40 to 90 characters while writing preview texts, as lengthier texts get cut off and hamper engagement.

 A common mistake most businesses make is targeting email open rates alone by writing clickbait subject lines unrelated to the email body.
-This is a major risk as you could frustrate the prospect and cause a wrong first impression.
+This is a major risk as you could frustrate the prospect and cause a wrong first impression, take help of an AI email writer for guidance.

 For example, any false alarm-inducing subject lines with words like ‘Urgent,’ ‘You’re running out,’ and ‘Exclusive’ can impact your reputation.